NancokPS2/Bat-Mutations/README.md

+# Status
+**Broken**: Due to hard coded limitations, a pair of mutations from this category do not work and don't do anything outside of changing basic parameters (like ulginess), the mod will still run without errors

 # Bat-Mutations
   A mod for cataclysm which adds a bat mutation category, working as of 0.E-7938
   There are currently 2 branches available, the main one and another with a pseudo humming bird beak mutation as well as both herbivore and carnivore in the pool.